joakimwallmark/irtorch/docs/source/installation.rst

 **Recommended Tools**

-For running and writing Python code, consider using an integrated development environment (IDE) such as `Visual Studio Code <https://code.visualstudio.com/>`__ or `PyCharm <https://www.jetbrains.com/pycharm/>`__.
+When using the package installed on your local machine, consider using an integrated development environment (IDE) such as `Visual Studio Code <https://code.visualstudio.com/>`__ or `PyCharm <https://www.jetbrains.com/pycharm/>`__.
 Both offer extensive support for Python and include features such as debugging, syntax highlighting, code completion and jupyter notebooks.

 - Visual Studio Code: Follow this `tutorial <https://code.visualstudio.com/docs/python/python-tutorial>`__ to set up VSCode for Python development.
 - PyCharm: Refer to the `official documentation <https://www.jetbrains.com/help/pycharm/quick-start-guide.html>`__ for installation instructions and getting started.